asdil12/tilelite/README.txt

 -----

  * Designed for fast, dynamic rendering of web tiles in the OSM scheme (zoom/x/y.png) and Google Mercator projection.

+ * Supports caching of tiles, various mapnik formats, and map buffers to avoid cut labels.

  * Maintains Map objects in memory for optimized rendering in a multi-process environment (not threaded).